hassio-addons/addon-mqtt/README.md

 ---
 The following options are for the option group: `web`.
 These settings only apply to the Hivemq MQTT web client.

+This webclient can **only** connect to a websocket (WS) port, make sure you have that enabled on the server (broker) you are connecting to.

 #### Option `web`: `enable`